stickaround/Netric_Backend/README.md

 webapp into /public/*.

 ## Clients are split into separate repos:
-netric-client-web: The main webapp
-netric-client-hybrid: Native device applications
+netric.client.web: The main webapp netric.client.hybrid: Native device applications

 Ecah of the respective client repos will contain build and deployment instructions.